Celebrations and COVID-19. Indoor Wedding During a Pandemic Part 1: Ceremony.

-** IMPORTANT NOTE: Do check with your local government and public health officials about any guidelines, protocols, policies and/or regulations that you need to meet if you will be holding an event. **
+** IMPORTANT NOTE: Do check with your local government and public health officials about any guidelines, protocols, policies, and/or regulations that you need to meet if you will be holding an event. **

 If you’re planning to hold an indoor wedding soon and feeling overwhelmed, we’d like you to know that we are here for you and that you’re not alone.
 With our amazing wedding/event planning team and with safety protocols considered, we’d like to share tips and ideas on how you can celebrate your special day during these times.

-You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure that proper social distancing is observed especially at an indoor wedding ceremony during a pandemic.
+You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure that proper social distancing is observed, especially at an indoor wedding ceremony during a pandemic.

-As your guests may get excited on socializing and forget about following safety protocols at your indoor wedding ceremony during a pandemic, it would be helpful if you provide them with reminders on how they could safely go about “mingling” with each other; which is basically with a mask/face shield and 6ft. apart!
+As your guests may get excited about socializing and forget about following safety protocols at your indoor wedding ceremony during a pandemic, it would be helpful if you provide them with reminders on how they could safely go about “mingling” with each other; which is basically with a mask/face shield and 6ft. apart!